Prey naiveté: Mitigation

 While excluding novel predators from conservation areas has had mixed results, the absence of any predators can worsen prey naiveté.
 Reintroducing native predators has been proposed as a potential solution to enhance prey behavioral responses.
 A study published in 2024 assessed the behavioral reactions of two prey species—the burrowing bettong (Bettongia lesueur) and spinifex hopping mouse (Notomys alexis)—to the reintroduction of a native predator, the western quoll (Dasyurus geoffroii), and its impact on their responses to feral cats (Felis catus).
 Results indicated that quoll-exposed bettongs engaged in less inattentive foraging compared to controls but did not differentiate between predator and non-predator cues.
 In contrast, quoll-exposed hopping mice adjusted their foraging behaviors in open areas and increased their wariness in response to quoll stimuli, while cat-exposed hopping mice only heightened their caution in the presence of cat stimuli.
 Although reintroducing native predators improved general antipredator responses among naïve prey populations, evidence for enhanced discrimination towards introduced predators was limited, although the findings suggest that exposure to native predators may better prepare naïve prey for environments where novel predators are present.

 A 2019 study explored whether exposing predator-naïve prey, specifically the greater bilby (Macrotis lagotis), to controlled numbers of introduced predators (feral cats, Felis catus) can enhance their survival upon reintroduction.
 Over two years, bilbies were exposed to feral cats in a fenced area, and their behaviors were assessed.
 Results showed that predator-exposed bilbies exhibited increased wariness—spending less time moving and more time in cover—compared to naïve bilbies.
-Following translocation, the predator-exposed group had higher survival rates and was less likely to be predated upon than their naïve counterparts.
+Following translocation, the predator-exposed group had higher survival rates and was less likely to be preyed upon than their naïve counterparts.
 The study suggests that training naïve prey in the presence of predators may improve their survival in reintroduction efforts.